 #4: You take full ownership, pick up the ongoing costs of the store and start marketing your products.

-Shopify was built for ease of use and beginners.
-They have a collection of free themes with pre-built templates for you to use right out of the box.
+Shopify was designed for ease of use and with beginners in mind – the process is relatively straight forward.
+Plus, they have a collection of free themes with pre-built templates that you can use right out of the box – saving you time in the process.

-From there, there is an easy drag and drop builder that you can use to put all the various elements in place, showcase your products etc.
+From there, there is an easy drag and drop builder that you can use to put all the various elements in place, showcase your products, create an optimized customer experience etc.

 I suggest you take a look at the eCom Elites dropshipping training course by Franklin Hatchett.